Akpo Sodje: Tianjin Teda

 In March 2012, he signed a contract with Chinese Super League side Tianjin TEDA, then managed by Josip Kuže.
 The club represent the city of Tianjin, and play at the 37,450 capacity TEDA Football Stadium.
 The league restricts clubs to sign at most five non-Chinese players, the other four in 2012 being Lucian Goian, Sjoerd Ars, Veliče Šumulikoski, and Milan Susak.
-He scored his first and the only goal for Tianjin on 16 March, in a 2–1 defeat by Qingdao Jonoon at Qingdao Tiantai Stadium.
+He scored his first and only goal for Tianjin on 16 March in a 2–1 defeat by Qingdao Jonoon at Qingdao Tiantai Stadium.
 On 1 July, Sodje was released by Tianjin TEDA.

 Preston North End

 In August 2012, Sodje signed for Preston North End, having impressed with four goals in three games during pre-season.
-He won a first team place after coming off the bench to score against Bournemouth, and then followed this up with goals against Crystal Palace and Swindon Town in his next two games.
+He won a first-team place after coming off the bench to score against Bournemouth, and then followed this up with goals against Crystal Palace and Swindon Town in his next two games.
 Following an impressive start to his career at Deepdale, Sodje signed for a second-month.
 He then signed another contract, to remain at Preston for a third month.
 However, he refused to stay at the club beyond December, leaving his final tally at seven goals in 17 appearances.

 Scunthorpe United

-Sodje signed with Scunthorpe United in January 2013 on a short-term deal lasting until the end of the 2012–13 season, and stated that "I'm feeling good and I'm glad that everything is sorted and I've got the chance to work with Brian Laws again...
+Sodje signed with Scunthorpe United in January 2013 on a short-term deal lasting until the end of the 2012–13 season and stated that "I'm feeling good and I'm glad that everything is sorted and I've got the chance to work with Brian Laws again...
 There's no doubt that we'll be able to stay up.
 We've been having a bad time but that is all changing now."
 After three away games, he marked his debut at Glanford Park with two goals in a 2–1 win over Portsmouth.
 He hit six goals in 16 games as the "Iron" were relegated into League Two, and was released in the summer.

 Tranmere Rovers

 In July 2013, Sodje signed a one-year contract with Ronnie Moore's Tranmere Rovers.
 He made eleven appearances without scoring a goal at the start of the 2013–14 season.

 On 20 February 2014, Sodje joined Conference side Macclesfield Town on a one-month loan; brother Efe was manager John Askey's assistant at the "Silkmen".
-He played five games for the "Silkmen" without scoring, and he was released by Tranmere Rovers after returning to Prenton Park in April.
+He played five games for the "Silkmen" without scoring.
+Tranmere Rovers released him after returning to Prenton Park in April.